 Streamlining your indirect material sourcing strategy is an important practice for businesses across industries, especially in a time when supply chains have experienced what seems like consistent disruption.
 As organizations struggle to keep their heads above water, experiencing unplanned downtime is the last thing they can afford right now.

 Different models have strived to optimize sourcing processes, but there isn’t a one size fits all solution.
 In a new technology-driven marketplace, traditional techniques can still work, but they should be reinforced with cutting-edge MRO technology.

-Here’s how you can elevate a popular technique for developing a strategic sourcing process.
+Here’s how you can elevate a popular technique for developing a strategic sourcing process with examples.